IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-34.md

 1. Navigate to the "Workloads > Secrets" page in the "Administrator" perspective.

-1. Select the project "openshift-config".
+1. Select the project "openshift-config".(for latest version ocp, the `Show default projects` switch under `Project:` need to be enabled before selecting project.)

 1. Select the object "pull-secret".